pomerium/documentation/content/docs/capabilities/metrics.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Metrics in Pomerium provide observability and monitoring data from your Pomerium deployment.
-You can use metrics to review traffic and monitor the status of a directory sync in Pomerium Enterprise.
+Use metrics to review traffic and its effects on your system.

 Metrics are available only in Pomerium Zero and Pomerium Enterprise deployments.